bassrehab/bassrehab.github.io/_posts/2021-03-18-distributed-system-design.md

 - **Feature flags with kill switches**: Every new behavior can be disabled without a deployment
 - **Configuration as code with review**: Config changes go through the same rigor as code changes

-This isn't about preventing bad changes—that's impossible.
+This isn't about preventing bad changes - that's impossible.
 It's about ensuring bad changes don't become catastrophic changes.

 ### Principle 2: Verified Invariants Over Tested Behavior